What Are Cherries?

-Because of their brief growing season and ability to thrive in most temperate regions, cherries are harvested throughout the year and can be found all around the world.
+Cherries thrive in most temperate regions, so they're harvested throughout the year.
 In the Northern Hemisphere, cherry trees blossom around April and produce fruits from June to August.
-In the Southern Hemisphere, cherries are associated with Christmas and other winter holidays.
+In the Southern Hemisphere, cherries are a winter holiday fruit.

 No matter where they're grown, cherries can be a tasty, healthy addition to a well-rounded diet.

-Cherries are rich in many important vitamins and minerals.
-A serving of sweet cherries has 18% of the recommended daily value of vitamin C. Red cherries provide an even greater boost, delivering 25% of the recommended daily amount.
+Fresh cherries are rich in many vitamins and minerals.
+A 3.5-ounce serving of sweet cherries has 10.4 milligrams of vitamin C, which is almost 14% of the recommended daily amount of vitamin C.

 Cherries are also a good source of: